tozti/tozti/docs/dev/extensions/storage.rst

    }

 The only required field is the ``type`` field, for the storage to know what you are trying to create.
-Note that the associated ``type`` schema may itself require fields.
+Note that the associated ``type`` schema may itself require you to specify other fields.

 Then, you can create the resource and send it to the store with the ``create`` method: